-February 18, 2021
+May 14, 2021

-Mayor Levar M. Stoney City of Richmond 900 East Broad Street, Suite 201 Richmond, Virginia 23219
+Honorable Cynthia I. Newbille City of Richmond 900 East Broad Street, Suite 201 Richmond, Virginia 23219

-Dear Mayor Stoney:
+Dear President Newbille:

-Thank you again for your continued investment with Richmond Public Schools (RPS).
+Thank you again for your continued investment in Richmond Public Schools (RPS).

 On behalf of the Richmond City School Board, it is my pleasure to submit our FY22 budget and spending plan.
 This budget is the culmination of months of organizational assessment, long range planning and public input.
-The School Board's approved budget for FY22 is reflected below:
+The School Board's adopted budget for FY22 is reflected below: